The best tips to keep your family cool this summer

 Netting for open windows

-Opening a window to let some fresh air into your home this summer, and also let some warm air out, is always an effective way of dealing with hot weather.
-However, one of the drawbacks can be an increase in insects or fly’s that find their way into your home.
 Getting some mesh or netting and creating a little cover for the inside of your windows will allow you to keep them open without worrying about the insects flying in.
 You can use suction clips to attach the mesh to the inside of the window, and this will allow you easy access to the window if you need to open or close it quickly.

 Choosing the right windows to open is also important.
-Hot air rises, so opening upstairs windows is a good way to let some warmth out of your home.
+Hot air rises, so opening upstairs windows is a good way to let some warmth out of your home this summer.
 Rooms which can quickly heat up, such as the bathroom when a shower or bath is being run or the kitchen when someone is cooking, are key rooms to have a window open if you can.
 The higher up your windows are, the better they will be at releasing warm air, so if you have any skylights in your home, it’s a good idea to have them open on warm days.

 Paddling pools